nalleon/nalleon/README.md

 </div>

-Account dedicated to storing my projects and activities related to programming.
+Account dedicated to storing my projects and activities.

 - 🌱 Currently studying for the Certificate of Higher Technician in Multi-platform Applications Development (DAM).